 Downtown Redding is the ideal spot to unwind over local drinks and plan your next adventure.
 Sip craft brews at The Dip or seasonal creations at Cedar Crest Brewing, Final Draft Brewing, or Woody’s Brewing Company.
 Family-run Westside Wines & Hops and The Grape Escape offer wines to enjoy on-site or take home.
 The new Moseley Family Cellar tasting room on Pine Street offers award-winning wines in a charming setting.
 And don’t miss the Post Office Saloon & Grill which offers cocktails, wine, beer, and one of the best brunches in town.
 With so many new additions popping up, downtown Redding provides a world-class wine and dine experience.

 Caffeine and Spice and Everything Nice

 We welcome you if you don’t drink coffee, but we may have a few questions.
 For many of us, it’s a way of life.
-Brew Craft Coffee, Downtown Java and Cafe, and Evergreen are just a couple of local coffee joints to get a morning (or afternoon) jolt of caffeine in Downtown Redding.
-Theory Coffee also makes sure you are pairing your coffee with the right pastry.
+Brew Craft Coffee and Evergreen are just a couple of local coffee joints to get a morning (or afternoon) jolt of caffeine in Downtown Redding.
+Theory Coffee also makes sure you’re pairing your coffee with the right pastry.
 If in doubt, a half dozen, or heck, a dozen donuts from Heavenly Donuts will fuel your next outdoor adventure.
 For a truly discerning sweet tooth, a few scoops at Taste and See Creamery are also requisite, and they even team with Theory for a coffee-flavored ice cream to drive home that “only in Redding” flavor.